smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 requests, the server must be run alongside the app.
 For convenience, you may run both the web application and the server in the same terminal:

+.. important:: If you are already running the server, stop it before continuing past this point.

 .. code-block:: sh
     :caption: ``/bin/sh``